GLOBAL MARKETS-Dow, S&P 500 hit record highs on greater risk tolerance

 Increasing prospects of global economic health boosted shares, while Alcoa reported a smaller-than-expected drop in quarterly profit, sending the aluminum producer's shares up more than 5 percent and helping boost optimism about the earnings season.

-The FTSEurofirst 300 and STOXX Europe 600 indexes ended higher for a fourth straight session and notched their highest closes since Britain voted on June 23 to leave the European Union.
+The FTSEurofirst 300 and STOXX Europe 600 indexes ended higher for a fourth straight session and notched their highest closes since Britain voted to leave the European Union on June 23.
 Gains in shares of Italian banks helped fuel the rise, with UniCredit ending up more than 13 percent.

 "There are no good alternatives, from an income standpoint, to the U.S. equity markets at this point, and that's driving the momentum today," said Bill Northey, chief investment officer at Private Client Group of U.S. Bank.
 "But we need to see some supporting earnings growth to accompany this move."